verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Configuring Pod and Container Security

 Override pod and container security default settings to limit actions that pods and containers can perform in the cluster.
-These settings allow pods and containers to only perform operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.
+These settings allow pods and containers to perform only operations that are needed for them to operate successfully, and mitigate security vulnerabilities, such as privilege escalation.

-For example, to apply security settings similar to those used by Verrazzano, in OCNE 2.0 use the following overrides by using the `-f` option when running `helm upgrade --install` on the `cert-manager-wehbook-oci` chart:
+For example, to apply security settings similar to those used by Verrazzano, in OCNE 2.0 use the following overrides by using the `-f` option when running `helm upgrade --install` on the `cert-manager-wehbook-oci` chart.
 {{< clipboard >}}
 <div class="highlight">